What to Write in a Card: Message Ideas for Every Occasion

 • Thank you for being exactly who you are.

-• Just a little reminder that you matter.
+• Just a reminder that you matter to me.

 Warm portrait of a smiling woman holding a long-haired dachshund, cozy indoor setting, gentle and comforting tone, representing connection and heartfelt moments